3lvia/cli/README.md

 # cli

-Command Line Interface tool for creating, building and securing Elvia applications ⚡
+**3lv** – the Command Line Interface tool for creating, building and securing Elvia applications ⚡

 ## 🚀 Features